textadventures/quest/docs/keeping_score.md

 ```
   msg("You jump into the air.
 Hurrah!")
 ```
-The plan is to have the plan get 1 point for jumping, using this command.
+The plan is to have the player get 1 point for jumping, using this command.

 By the way, quest does have a "score", which will do some of this for us.
 I am not going to use that because I want to show how status attributes are used.